Nick-Trag/ATMLProject/Nikos/readme.md

-OCT2017: Delete every folder other than train, test and val.
-The hierarchy should be:
+OCT2017: Delete every folder other than train, test and val after downloading and unzipping.
+The folder hierarchy should be:

-/data/OCT2017/{train-test-val}
+data/OCT2017/{train-test-val}/